Friday, January 30, 2026

 Heat Is Radiating From A Huge Mass Under The Moon

 The Moon, often seen as a cold and lifeless neighbor, holds secrets that continue to intrigue scientists and stargazers alike.
-Its surface, marked by craters and barren plains, gives little hint of the mysteries beneath.
+Its surface, marked by craters and barren plains, hints little of the mysteries beneath.
 But recent discoveries have revealed something extraordinary: a massive heat-emitting feature buried deep within the lunar crust.

 This enigmatic finding, hidden beneath the Moon’s far side, defies expectations.
 It involves a rare material, typically associated with Earth, and raises fascinating questions about the Moon’s past.
 What could cause such heat on a body long thought to be geologically dormant?
 And what does this mean for our understanding of the Moon—and perhaps even other planets?

-The Discovery: Uncovering Lunar Heat
+Uncovering Lunar Heat

 In a groundbreaking revelation, scientists have identified a substantial heat-emitting granite mass beneath the Moon’s surface, specifically near the Compton and Belkovich craters on its far side.
 This discovery was made possible through data collected by both Chinese and American lunar orbiters, which utilized microwave frequency observations to detect subsurface temperatures.
-Dr. Matt Siegler of the Planetary Science Institute explained, “We used an instrument that observes microwave wavelengths, longer than infrared, sent to the Moon on both the Chinese Chang’E 1 and 2 orbiters.
-We found that one of these suspected volcanoes, known as Compton-Belkovich, was absolutely glowing at microwave wavelengths.”

 The data revealed a silicon-rich surface feature approximately 20 kilometers wide, believed to be the caldera of an ancient volcano.
 This area exhibited temperatures about 10°C warmer than its surroundings.
 Notably, this heat is not due to current volcanic activity, as the last eruption occurred around 3.5 billion years ago.
 Instead, the heat emanates from radioactive elements trapped within the granite mass.
 Dr. Siegler noted, “We interpret this heat flux as resulting from a radiogenic-rich granite body below the caldera.”